JFK: Coming of Age in the American Century, 1917–1956: PT-109

-Logevall accurately describes Kennedy's ordeal after the ramming of the 109 by the Japanese Destroyer Amagiri, and notes that the darkness, and an inability to communicate effectively by radio contributed to the loss of Kennedy's command.
-But he omits the important observation of William Doyle in his book, PT-109, that serious issues with the Mark VIII torpedo played a critical role in the ineffectiveness of using PT boats against Japanese Destroyers, which were over 200 feet longer, better armed, and had both a longer gun range, and more effective torpedoes.
-The fourteen PT boats working with Kennedy's 109, tasked with intercepting around four Japanese Destroyers on the late evening of August 1, 1943, launched over twenty torpedoes, but not one hit their mark.
-As William Doyle had written, "at 27 knots...the Mark VIII's were so slow it took great luck or skill to have a chance of hitting a Japanese destroyer barreling down at 30 knots", and "In later Navy experiments, more than 50 percent of the warheads failed to detonate".
-They had to be launched on an "even keel" with the surface of the water, were inaccurate at the safe range of a few thousand yards, and would habitually run closer to the surface or deeper than intended after launch, causing them to either porpoise out of the water, or go under their target.
+Logevall accurately describes Kennedy's ordeal after the ramming of the 109 by the Japanese destroyer Amagiri, and notes that the darkness, and an inability to communicate effectively by radio contributed to the loss of Kennedy's ship, as there were no visual cues of where the enemy was.
+Kennedy's 109 had no radar in mid-1943 when she was sunk in August.
+But he omits the observation of William Doyle in his book, PT-109, that serious issues with the PT-109s Mark VIII torpedoes played a critical role in the ineffectiveness of using PT boats against Japanese destroyers, which were over 200 feet longer, better armed, and had both a longer gun range, and more effective torpedoes.
+Doyle also noted that a mis-calculation in the Mark VIII torpedo caused them frequently to fail to explode on impact.
 Logevall may have omitted details of the ineffectiveness of the Mark VIII torpedoes, as it is quite possible Kennedy was unaware that the torpedoes were partly responsible for the failure of his mission on August 2 in Blackett Strait.
-It is important to note that Kennedy's awareness of the fallibility of military command and technology may have later prodded him to seek diplomatic solutions before fully trusting in the judgement of the Joint Chiefs that a military solution would cause the Soviets to withdraw their missiles from Cuba without provoking a dangerous and costly military conflict.

-His disastrous experience after the sinking of the PT-109 left him exhausted, badly underweight, with a permanently disabled lower back, and mourning over the loss of two shipmates under his command.
-Disillusioned with the brutality and futility of war, he wrote, "I should really like as my life's goal--in some way and at some point, to do something to help prevent another."
-The statement revealed Kennedy's early desire to make a mark in public life, and sharpened his doubts about the utility of war, particularly after he witnessed the birth of nuclear weapons in 1945.
-His wariness of the effectiveness of high-ranking military decisions may have later contributed to his distrust of a purely military solution to the Cuban missile crisis.
-It may have also guided him in successfully completing the Nuclear Test Ban Treaty that was a step towards limiting Russia's production of Nuclear weapons.
+His disastrous experience after the sinking of the PT-109 left him exhausted, badly underweight, with a seriously disabled lower back, and mourning over the loss of two shipmates under his command.
+Disillusioned with the brutality and futility of war, he wrote, "I should really like as my life's goal—in some way and at some point, to do something to help prevent another."
+Logevall believed the statement may have revealed Kennedy's early desire to make a mark in public life, and sharpened his doubts about the utility of war, particularly after he witnessed the birth of nuclear weapons in 1945.
+Logeval indicated that Kennedy's wariness of the effectiveness of high-ranking military decisions in the midst of encountering the enemy in the PT-109 incident may have contributed to his distrust of a purely military solution to the Cuban missile crisis.
+According to Logevall, it also influenced him to move for the successful completion of the Nuclear Test Ban Treaty in August 1963 which was a step towards limiting Russia's production of nuclear weapons.
+Logevall also noted that Kennedy's disastrous experience with the ineffectiveness of military planning and decision-making during the sinking of the PT-109 at the Battle of Blackett Strait may have influenced Kennedy to find a diplomatic, rather than military solution to the Cuban Missile Crisis.